 The number of filings against companies headquartered outside the United States relative to total core filings.

-The percentage of companies in the S&P 500 index at the beginning of the year that were subject to new securities class actions during the year.
+The percentage of S&P 500 companies that were subject to new core securities class actions in federal court during the year.

-Percentage of Market Capitalization Subject to New Filings
+Percentage of Market Capitalization Subject to New Core Filings